GSA/catalog-app/README.md

     $ make update-dependencies

-1. Update the pinned requirements in `requirements-freeze.txt`.
+1. Update the pinned requirements in `requirements-freeze.txt`. **Because of a version conflict for repoze.who, special care should be taken to make sure that repoze.who==1.0.18 is shipped to production in order to be compatible with ckanext-saml2.
+After generating the requirements-freeze.txt, manually review the file to make sure the versions are correct.
+See https://github.com/GSA/catalog-app/issues/78 for more details.**

     $ make requirements